-In all three formulations, excellent flow was observed from FlowLac® 100 and CombiLac®, which provided a low weight variation and where no tablet weights were outside the USP-NF specification.
+In all three formulations, excellent flow was observed from FlowLac® 100 and CombiLac®, which provided a low weight variation and in no test were tablets weighing outside the USP specification observed.

 The smallest weight variation was seen in formulation F.3 (CombiLac®) of 1.1 %, followed by formulation F.1 (FlowLac® 100) of 1.7 % and 2.5 % of formulation F.2.